CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-7-Exporting-ASC-information-to-a-SIEM.md

-# Module 7 – Exporting ASC information to a SIEM
+# Module 7 – Exporting Microsoft Defender for Cloud information to a SIEM

 ## Overview

 In this module, you will configure the continuous export for Log Analytics workspace, exporting security alerts, recommendations, secure score, and security findings.
-Moreover, you will learn how to enable the integration between Azure Security Center and Azure Sentinel.
+Moreover, you will learn how to enable the integration between Microsoft Defender for Cloud and Microsoft Sentinel.

 ### Exercise 1: Using continuous export

-Azure Security Center generates detailed security alerts and recommendations.
+Microsoft Defender for Cloud generates detailed security alerts and recommendations.
 You can view them in the portal or through programmatic tools.
 You might also need to export some or all of this information for tracking with other monitoring tools in your environment.

 Continuous export lets you fully customize what will be exported, and where it will go.
 Even though the feature is called continuous, there's also an option to export weekly snapshots of secure score or regulatory compliance data.